GintautasLuksas/Fashion-Resale-Insights-Prediction/README.md

 **Modeling - for future**
 - Sale success prediction using Random Forest Classifier (prototype)
-- Dataset ready for experimentation and further modeling
+- Also dataset ready for experimentation and further modeling

 ---

 ## Notes
-- Keep `.env` secure; do not commit credentials.
 - Raw SQL queries for detailed insights are available in `sql/analysis_queries.sql`.
 - The processed dataset can be reused for ML experiments or additional dashboards.